danupp/fpga_rbpi_sdr/README.md

 * Improved code slightly in downdec.
 Turned on the "Allow Any ROM Size for Recognition"-option in advanced synthesis settings but still cannot force FIR-taps go to hard memory.

 **2018-01-30**:
 * Changed decimation factor to 7.
 Now giving 89.2857.. ksps with 625 ksps in ADC.
 This also moves I2S-clock harmonic away from center frequency.

+**2018-02-04**:
+* Bugfix.
+Now proper decimation by 7.